v0.5.0

 import { reactiveTable, reactivePagination } from 'svelte-reactive-table';

-// Define your data and columns as before
+// Same data and columns as above

-// Create a table with pagination
+// Create a table with pagination plugin

-const tableWithPagination = reactiveTable(data, columns, {
+const table = reactiveTable(data, columns).use(

-pagination: reactivePagination({
+reactivePagination({

-page: 0 // 0-based index for the starting page
+page: 0 // Start at the first page (0-based)

 })